Kong/developer.konghq.com/app/_gateway_entities/route.md

 You can use a [Server Name Indication (SNI)](https://en.wikipedia.org/wiki/Server_Name_Indication) as a routing attribute.

-Incoming requests with a matching hostname set in the TLS connection’s SNI extension would be routed to this route.
-As mentioned, SNI routing applies not only to TLS, but also to other protocols carried over TLS - such as HTTPS and If multiple SNIs are specified in the route, any of them can match with the incoming request’s SNI. with the incoming request (OR relationship between the names).
+Incoming requests with a matching hostname set in the TLS connection’s SNI extension would be Routed to this Route.
+As mentioned, SNI routing applies not only to TLS, but also to other protocols carried over TLS, such as HTTPS.
+If multiple SNIs are specified in the Route, any of them can match with the incoming request’s SNI (or relationship between the names).

-The SNI is indicated at TLS handshake time and cannot be modified after the TLS connection has been established.
-This means, for example, that multiple requests reusing the same keepalive connection will have the same SNI hostname while performing router match, regardless of the `host` header. has been established.
+The SNI is indicated at TLS handshake time and can't be modified after the TLS connection has been established.
 This means keepalive connections that send multiple requests will have the same SNI hostnames while performing router match (regardless of the `host` header).

-Please note that creating a route with mismatched SNI and `host` header matcher is possible, but generally discouraged.
+Creating a Route with a mismatched SNI and `host` header matcher is possible, but generally discouraged.

 ### Routing priority

 If multiple Routes match an incoming request, the {{site.base_gateway}} router then orders all defined Routes by their priority and uses the highest priority matching Route to handle a request.

-If the rule count for the given request is the same in two routes `A` and `B`, then the following tiebreaker rules will be applied in the order they are listed.
+If the rule count for the given request is the same in two Routes `A` and `B`, then the following tiebreaker rules will be applied in the order they are listed.
 Route `A` will be selected over `B` if: